who-owns-lausanne/who-owns-lausanne.github.io/index.md

 statistically correct answer, we evaluated a simple linear model with [linear regression].
 The model tries to find significantly different mean rent prices depending on the ownership type of a parcel.

-However, this model did not give a meaningful result.
-It seems like our hypothesis that rents are different if the property is for example owned by a corporation has no factual basis.
-Even if there are differences in the mean rents of each ownership type they might just arise from random noise.
+This model howver does not give a meaningful result.
+It seems like our hypothesis that rents are different if the property is for example owned by a corporation has no factual basis, and that the small differences in the mean rents of each ownership type just arise from random noise.
 After all, we only have a small number of offers compared to the number of parcels.

 #### Geographical factors

 But if the owner doesn't influence the price what does?
-Why are prices different.
+Why are prices different?
 You can get an intuition for this by looking at the smoothed rent map.
 Clearly, the parts near the lake are more red.
 Our next linear regression therefore analyses the dependence of the price on the distance to the port of Lausanne, [_Ouchy_].
 As you can observe in the plot to the left, there is a visible correlation.
-Our model can confirm with a high significance that the more you go up hill the cheaper flats get.
+Our model can confirm with a high significance that the more you go toward the country-side, the cheaper flats get.

 There is also a second factor that influences rent prices per square meter.
 This factor is less obvious: the surface of the flat inversely correlates with the price per square meter.
-From the plot one can see that especially small flats have a very high price per square meter.
+From the plot one can see that small flats have a very high price per square meter.